Infinidoge/universe/readme.md

 ### `flake.nix`

 The root of everything, the place where it all comes together.
-This configuration was based on the DevOS template, and is in turn built upon the Digga library.
+This configuration was originally based on the DevOS template, but I have since rewritten it to use flake-parts instead!
-I have hopes to rewrite it without using Digga some day.
-Eventually.
-Maybe.
-Hopefully.
+Some parts of Digga's library is replicated in [lib/digga.nix](./lib/digga.nix) as a stop-gap measure until I rewrite it to use something else.

 ### `/hosts`